brianroysar/DH110/ASSIGNMENT03/README.md

 Users can discover information about their routes through the websites and applications previously mentioned.
 More traditional commuters could also refer to physical, static maps that are posted on the stations, and manually find their routes that way.

 ## Step 3: Research methods and plan
 There are a plethora of research methods that range from being close to participants to being distanced and detached.
 To obtain the most holistic responses, I have chosen to conduct a mixture of interview and participatory observation.
 This means that the research will involve questions that I ask about the user’s background, experiences and struggles with the problem, and also observe how they currently solve the problems.
+The interview and activity will be conducted virtually as I am not in Jakarta, and this acts as a geographical/physical barrier to doing it in-person.
+It will take place 6-10pm to allow participants to do this after their work hours.
+Finally, for data collection, we will record audio and video from the interview as well as have a digital note taker during the interview to keep track of the notable pieces of information.

 ## Step 4: Interview/observation guide